klsingh/Plutus/README.md

 The `tpInst` function defines the script instance for the Tree Planting validator script.
 It uses the Scripts.validator function to create a new script instance that includes the compiled validate function, the `TreePlantingDatum`, and the `TreePlantingRedeemer`.
 It also includes a wrap function that wraps the validator script with the `TreePlantingDatum` and `TreePlantingRedeemer` types.

 The `tpValidator` function defines the validator script for the Tree Planting application.
-It uses he Scripts.validatorScript function to compile the validate function into a script that can be deployed on the blockchain.
-It also includes a TreePlantingAddress type that is used to represent the address of the Tree Planting contract on the blockchain.
+It uses he `Scripts.validatorScript` function to compile the `validate` function into a script that can be deployed on the blockchain.
+It also includes a `TreePlantingAddress` type that is used to represent the address of the Tree Planting contract on the blockchain.

-The tpAddress function is responsible for generating the address of the Tree Planting contract.
-It uses the Address.scriptAddress function to generate an address for the compiled validator script.
+The `tpAddress` function is responsible for generating the address of the Tree Planting contract.
+It uses the `Address.scriptAddress` function to generate an address for the compiled validator script.

 ## Off-Chain Code

 The off-chain code is responsible for handling client interactions with the Tree Planting contract.
 It includes the client schema, which defines the endpoints that clients can use to interact with the contract, and the contract code, which implements the logic for the endpoints.

-The client schema includes two endpoints: createTree and donateToTree.
-The createTree endpoint allows users to create a new tree, while the donateToTree endpoint allows users to donate to an existing tree.
+The client schema includes two endpoints: `createTree` and `donateToTree`.
+The `createTree` endpoint allows users to create a new tree, while the `donateToTree` endpoint allows users to donate to an existing tree.

-The createTree endpoint takes as input the name of the donor and the amount of tokens to donate.
-It uses the PlutusTx.fromData function to convert the input into the TreePlantingRedeemer type, and the PlutusTx.toData function to convert the output into the TreePlantingDatum type.
-It then uses the submitTxConstraints function to submit a transaction to the blockchain that creates a new tree.
+The `createTree` endpoint takes as input the name of the donor and the amount of tokens to donate.
+It uses the `PlutusTx.fromData` function to convert the input into the `TreePlantingRedeemer` type, and the `PlutusTx.toData` function to convert the output into the `TreePlantingDatum` type.
+It then uses the `submitTxConstraints` function to submit a transaction to the blockchain that creates a new tree.

-The donateToTree endpoint takes as input the ID of the tree to donate to and the amount of tokens to donate.
-It uses the PlutusTx.fromData function to convert the input into the TreePlantingRedeemer type, and the PlutusTx.toData function to convert the output into the TreePlantingDatum type.
-It then uses the submitTxConstraints function to submit a transaction to the blockchain that donates to the specified tree.
+The `donateToTree` endpoint takes as input the ID of the tree to donate to and the amount of tokens to donate.
+It uses the `PlutusTx.fromData` function to convert the input into the `TreePlantingRedeemer` type, and the `PlutusTx.toData` function to convert the output into the `TreePlantingDatum` type.
+It then uses the `submitTxConstraints` function to submit a transaction to the blockchain that donates to the specified tree.

-The contract code includes the createTree and donateToTree functions, which implement the logic for the corresponding endpoints.
-The createTree function creates a new tree by constructing a TxConstraints value that specifies the constraints for the transaction.
-It uses the mustPayToTheScript function to specify the amount of tokens to donate, and the mustValidateIn function to specify the validator script that should be used to validate the transaction.
+The contract code includes the `createTree` and `donateToTree` functions, which implement the logic for the corresponding endpoints.
+The createTree function creates a new tree by constructing a `TxConstraints` value that specifies the constraints for the transaction.
+It uses the `mustPayToTheScript` function to specify the amount of tokens to donate, and the `mustValidateIn` function to specify the validator script that should be used to validate the transaction.

-The donateToTree function donates to an existing tree by constructing a TxConstraints value that specifies the constraints for the transaction.
-It uses the mustPayToOtherScript function to specify the amount of tokens to donate and the address of the tree's validator script, and the mustValidateIn function to specify the validator script that should be used to validate the transaction.
+The `donateToTree` function donates to an existing tree by constructing a `TxConstraints` value that specifies the constraints for the transaction.
+It uses the `mustPayToOtherScript` function to specify the amount of tokens to donate and the address of the tree's validator script, and the `mustValidateIn` function to specify the validator script that should be used to validate the transaction.

 ## Native Tokens
 The Tree Planting application uses native tokens to accept donations.
 Native tokens are tokens that are created on the Cardano blockchain and can be used to represent any asset, such as a cryptocurrency or a real-world asset.

-The Tree Planting application defines a TreeCoin token that is used to represent the tokens donated to the Tree Planting contract.
-The TreeCoin token is defined using the AssetClass type, which includes the CurrencySymbol and TokenName for the token.
+The Tree Planting application defines a `TreeCoin` token that is used to represent the tokens donated to the Tree Planting contract.
+The `TreeCoin` token is defined using the `AssetClass` type, which includes the `CurrencySymbol` and `TokenName` for the token.

-The createTree and donateToTree functions use the AssetClass.assetClass function to create an AssetClass value for the TreeCoin token, and the Ada.adaValueOf function to create a Value for the amount of tokens to donate.
+The `createTree` and `donateToTree` functions use the `AssetClass.assetClass` function to create an `AssetClass` value for the `TreeCoin` token, and the `Ada.adaValueOf` function to create a Value for the amount of tokens to donate.

 ## Conclusion
 The Tree Planting application is a smart contract built on the Plutus platform that allows users to donate to and track trees.
 The application includes both on-chain and off-chain code, as well as the use of native tokens.